nbeaver/why-linux-is-better/readme.rst

 .. _sophisticated dependency management: https://www.debian.org/doc/debian-policy/ch-relationships.html
 .. _optional fully automatic non-interactive installation: http://debian-handbook.info/browse/wheezy/sect.automatic-upgrades.html

-Now, there is an open-source package manager for Windows, `Chocolatey`_, that is under active development.
+To be sure, there is an open-source package manager for Windows, `Chocolatey`_, that is under active development.
 However, thus far the Chocolatey repository is not as comprehensive as Linux repositories.